Jimboom7/AlphaJong/readme.md

 ## Disclaimer

 Bots are a violation of Mahjong Soul's Terms of Service.
-This means you can get banned for using this script.
 Using this bot is on your own risk and the creator is not responsible for your actions.